Best way to sleep with lower back pain

-"But if your aching back is keeping you up at night, it might have less to do with your activities during the day than with how you're positioning yourself during sleep, or what you're sleeping on," explains Dr. Chang.
+"But if your aching back is keeping you up at night, it might have less to do with your activities during the day than with how you're positioning yourself during sleep or what you're sleeping on," explains Dr. Chang.
 "Back pain can make it tough to get a decent night of shuteye, but a few simple changes can help take the stress off your back and make refreshing sleep more likely."

-Sleep positions that help and hinder back pain prevention
+Sleep positions for back pain prevention

 - Back sleepers can place a pillow under the knees to promote their spine's natural curve;

 - Stomach sleepers can place a pillow under the lower abdomen to ease back strain;

 - Side sleepers can pull their legs slightly toward the chest and sleep with a pillow between the knees.
 Such a position is called a fetal position and helps to relieve some pain.

 Dr. Chang says that changing your sleep position during the night is probably a good thing as far as your back is concerned.